 Plus $10 per GB of data used

-As far as costs go, Google Fi falls pretty close in line with AT&T’s mid-level Unlimited Extra plan.
-Of course, it’s the only unlimited plan that Fi offers, so it’s tough to properly categorize.
-Fi’s Unlimited plan starts at $70 per month, which is between the Unlimited Starter and Unlimited Extra tiers.
+As far as costs go, Google Fi’s Unlimited Plus plan falls pretty close in line with AT&T’s mid-level Unlimited Extra plan.
+It’s the more expensive unlimited plan that Fi offers, but it’s tough to properly categorize.
+Fi’s Unlimited Plus plan starts at $70 per month, which is between the Unlimited Starter and Unlimited Extra tiers.
 It bottoms out at $45 per month as well, which is actually more expensive than Big Blue’s four-line plans.

 AT&T holds down the most expensive slot if you go for Unlimited Elite, with plans starting at $85 per month.
 It stays more expensive even as you reach four lines, though you’ll get a few perks that help to sweeten the deal.